KDAB/KDReports/README.txt

 of the major contributors to the Qt Project.
 We can give advanced or standard trainings anywhere around the globe.

+Please visit http://www.kdab.com to meet the people who write code like this.

 KD REPORTS and the KD REPORTS logo are registered trademarks of Klaralvdalens Datakonsult AB